Green Brigade: Palestinian solidarity

 On Celtic's last game of the 2011–12 season, the Green Brigade organised a display of solidarity with Palestinian prisoners on hunger strike.
 This featured a banner reading "Dignity is More Precious than Food" alongside Palestinian flags.
 A spokesman for the Brigade stated: "We did this in solidarity, to raise awareness and because it's the right thing to do.
 We want Palestinians to know we are thinking about them and encourage Scottish civil society to look at the injustice in Palestine."

 Celtic were fined £8,619 by UEFA for supporters flying Palestinian flags at an August 2016 UEFA Champions League qualifying match against Hapoel Be'er Sheva at Celtic Park.
-The Green Brigade crowdfunded £176,000 in response, the balance of which it donated to Palestinian charities.
+The Green Brigade crowdfunded £172,000 in response, the balance of which it donated to Medical Aid for Palestinians and the Lajee Center in Bethlehem.

 Criticism from the wider club was again directed at the Green Brigade for displaying a banner reading 'Victory to the Resistance' accompanied with Palestinian flags during a match.
 The Green Brigade released a statement on 11 October standing by their decision to display the banner and criticised the club for what they saw as hypocrisy.